The Original Tour: Sightseeing tours

 Pre-recorded audio guides are provided on all routes in English, French, Spanish, German, Italian, Japanese, Brazilian, Chinese, Russian and Arabic as well as a children's audio guide in English and French on the Yellow Route.

-T-prefixed Route Numbers

-The "T.." route numbers introduced from April 2001 but used primarily for internal and licensing purposes.
-Used more widely during 2004 and fully adopted in 2005 with the entry into service of the Ayats bodied Volvo B7Ls, which were specified with electronic destination displays.
-Previously, the routes were only distinguishable by a coloured triangle, propped up on the dash on the bus, although some had a metal holder on the front.
-Since 2004 the triangle (which still exist for the older tour buses) have "T.." printed on them for the appropriate coloured triangle.
-Also, some buses now have destination display blinds, traditionally removed from these buses, which have the coloured triangle on them with the "T.." route number inside that.

 Fares

-Tootbus London tickets are valid for one to three days.
+The Original Tour tickets are valid for one to three days.
 Each ticket includes access to all tour routes and the Thames River Cruise.

 Transport for London

 In May 2004 The Original Tour became a Transport for London (TfL) contracted bus operator when it commenced operating route 337, the first time a route service had operated out of Wandsworth garage since 1986.
 Buses operated with Arriva London branding, but under The Original Tour's operating licence.
 When next tendered, route 337 passed to London General in May 2011 and The Original Tour ceased being a TfL operator.

 Fleet

 Historically the fleet consisted of former double deck route buses, that after being converted to open top configuration, were given a second life.
 However, in 2005 ten Ayats Bravo City bodied Volvo B7Ls were purchased new.
 As at September 2014, the fleet consisted of 90 buses.

-The fleet include Ayats Bravo City bodied Volvo B7Ls, Plaxiton President bodied DAF DB250, Optare Visionaire or MCV DD103 bodied Volvo B9TL, Scania Omnicity buses, and the new purchased Unvi Urbis electric bus.
+The fleet include Ayats Bravo City bodied Volvo B7Ls, Plaxton President bodied DAF DB250, Optare Visionaire or MCV DD103 bodied Volvo B9TL, Scania Omnicity buses, and the new purchased Unvi Urbis electric bus.

 In November 2023, it was announced that the fleet of 15 Optare Visionaire bodied Volvo B9TL would be retrofitted with electric drivertrains to make them battery electric buses.